IOC chief Thomas Bach reelected, pledges 'safe' Tokyo Olympics | DW | 10.03.2021

-Members of the International Olympic Committee (IOC) overwhelmingly backed president Thomas Bach on Wednesday, handing him another term at the head of the global sports body.
-The 67-year-old Bach, once a fencing gold medalist for Germany, was reelected with 93 members voting in favor, one against, and four abstaining from the vote.
+Members of the International Olympic Committee overwhelmingly backed Thomas Bach on Wednesday, handing him another term as the president of the global sports body.
+The 67-year-old Bach, once a fencing gold medalist for Germany, was reelected to lead the IOC with 93 members voting in favor, one against and four abstaining.

 Bach pledged deliver a safe Tokyo Olympics this year despite the coronavirus pandemic.

-"Tokyo remains the best prepared Olympic city ever and at this moment, we have no reason to doubt that the Opening Ceremony will take place on July 23," Bach said ahead of the Wednesday vote.
+"Tokyo remains the best prepared Olympic city ever, and at this moment we have no reason to doubt that the Opening Ceremony will take place on July 23," Bach said ahead of Wednesday's vote.

-"The question is not whether, the question is how these Olympic Games will take place."
+"The question is not whether," he said.
+"The question is how these Olympic Games will take place."

-The Olympics and Paralympics were due to be held in the summer of 2020, but were postponed by a year due to COVID-19 fears.
+The Olympics and Paralympics were scheduled to be held in the summer of 2020, but were postponed by a year because of the pandemic.
 In January, the likelihood of the events going ahead at all was cast into doubt.

-On Wednesday, however, Bach sought to disperse such fears.
+On Wednesday, Bach sought to dispel such fears.
 He said his aim was to create "a safe, secure and fair environment for all the athletes."

-"The IOC is working at full speed together with our Japanese partners and friends to make the postponed Olympic Games a safe manifestation of peace, solidarity and resilience of humankind in overcoming the pandemic."
+"The IOC is working at full speed together with our Japanese partners and friends to make the postponed Olympic Games a safe manifestation of peace, solidarity and resilience of humankind in overcoming the pandemic," Bach said.

-Tokyo 2020 Organizers are set to announce before the end of the month whether overseas spectators will be allowed to attend, although it is widely reported that they will be barred due to minimize infection risks.
+Tokyo 2020 organizers are set to announce by the end of March whether overseas spectators will be allowed to attend, although it is widely reported that they will be barred to minimize infection risks.

-The German national was first elected as the head of the IOC in 2013 for an eight-year term.
+Bach was elected as the head of the IOC in 2013 for an eight-year term.
 The IOC presidential term has since been halved from eight years to four.
 Bach has already had to deal with the problem-laden 2014 Sochi Winter Olympics, the 2016 Rio Games, state-sponsored Russian doping and the deadly wave of coronavirus.

 After securing his second and final term on Wednesday, Bach described his first mandate as "not so easy."